Religion in San Marino: Santuario della Beata Vergine della Consolazione

 The Santuario della Beata Vergine della Consolazione, also known as "the Church of Our Lady of Consolation" is a sanctuary, located in the village of Valdragone in Borgo Maggiore.
 It is governed by the Franciscan Order of Marche and Servi di Maria.

 The place of worship was built by the Italian architect Giovanni Michelucci from February 1964, and its consecration took place on 11 June 1967.
 Michelucci was initially approached by the government of San Marino for a consultation about the transformation of a nursing home.
 The architect was then asked to draw up plans for the Shrine of Our Lady of Consolation, whose project was presented to the Assembly of the Congregation already in 1961.
 The sanctuary was built on the existing Romanesque church of Santa Maria, built around the start of the 16th century.
 It is the only sanctuary of the Republic of San Marino and especially welcomes pilgrims from Romagna and Marche.

 Judaism

 There has been a Jewish presence in San Marino for at least 600 years.

 The first mention of Jews in San Marino dates to the late 14th century, in official documents recording the business transactions of Jews.
 There are many documents throughout the 15th to 17th centuries describing Jewish dealings and verifying the presence of a Jewish community in San Marino.
 Jews were required to wear special badges and live by specific restrictions, but were also permitted official protection by the government.

 During World War II, San Marino provided a harbor for more than 100,000 Italians and Jews (ten times the country's population at the time) from Nazi persecution.
-Today, there are only small numbers of Jews in San Marino.
+In the early 2000s, there were only small numbers of Jews in San Marino.

 Protestantism

-A Protestant minority exists in San Marino; it largely belongs to the Union of Methodist and Waldensian Churches.
+A Protestant minority exists in San Marino; it largely belongs to the Waldensian Church.